Bhavin0709/BIST_CLA/README.md

 # BIST_CLA

 Our BIST controller Works in the following two modes:
-**- Mode 0 (Normal Mode):** In this mode, the CLA generates the output leading to Golden Signature **- Mode 1 (Test Mode):** In this mode, the CLA generates the output leading to the Faulty Signature and the comparison takes place with the Golden signature.
+- **Mode 0 (Normal Mode):** In this mode, the CLA generates the output leading to Golden Signature
+- **Mode 1 (Test Mode):** In this mode, the CLA generates the output leading to the Faulty Signature and the comparison takes place with the Golden signature.

 We have taken two LFSR (type1) to generate test vectors for both the inputs of CLA (A & B - CUT), we have kept an ENL signal which enables both the type 1 LFSR’s.